Share This Article

-The narrative should not be “you’re doing your job bad” but should instead be “these are some suggestions.”
+The narrative should not be “You’re doing your job badly” but should instead be “These are some suggestions.”
 If you’re trying to chop down an old tree, why not grow a new tree that you know has better roots?
 It’s like restarting society in a sense; it does not make sense to train an old dog new tricks.

 So, if the narrative is true that all Jamaican fathers are trash, the question is, why don’t we start a philosophy to make better fathers?
 What values are we transmitting to our kids?
 When they become parents, what results will we see in their kids?

 For example, I see my neighbour playing with his son after work every day, looking at the stars with a telescope.
 I can imagine him using that interest for them to bond together.

 Males have their egos and they do things that they don’t want credit for; fatherhood is one of those things.
 They wouldn’t seek out the chance to so say, “Hey, I want to do that interview,” someone might have to encourage them to share their story, similar to how you have approached me.

 I think it boils down to connecting with different communities to find where those fathers are or finding the kids who are progressing and linking back to if they have fathers or not.